 Working in the skilled trades sector means working with and alongside other trades people, which is reflected in the way students learn at Unitec.
-That is, in New Zealand’s new and largest open plan trades training facility.
+That is, in one of New Zealand's largest open-plan trades training centres.

 Some of the workshops on the Ground Level of Unitec’s trades building (Mataaho).
 Image Credit: Jessica Chloe Gernat. www.jessicachloe.com

 Some of the carpentry space under the canopy of Mataaho.
 Image Credit: Jessica Chloe Gernat. www.jessicachloe.com

 Unitec’s new 7000m2 Mataaho building offers a unique learning experience.
 It’s where students learn in close proximity to students from other disciplines and specialties; automotive, mechanical, electrical, carpentry, fabrication and welding, plumbing, gasfitting, drainlaying and more.
 It’s a learning environment where students can learn more about what other tradies do, which helps prepare them for the cross-disciplinary nature of their chosen field and the workplace.

 Giltrap Volkswagen sponsored Vehicles Emulation and Simulation Lab.
 Image Credit: Jessica Chloe Gernat. www.jessicachloe.com

 Unitec has invested nearly $8 million to fill Mataaho with a range of specialised tools and equipment.
 This includes the familiar workshop spaces, where students get plenty of hands-on practical experience.
 It also has a range of high-tech augmented reality and emulation technologies that allows students to practice their skills, to revisit lessons, and through which students are exposed to wider range of technologies and experiences than would have been previously possible.